 “Hey, guys!
 If you want to sit with us, we’ll be sitting in the back of the cafeteria.”

-I noticed her face somewhere in the sea of people, but I couldn’t tell where she had gone.
+I thought that I saw Reagan in the cafeteria, but then I couldn’t see where she went.
 All I knew was that she wasn’t sitting with me.
 And that hurt.

 Not My First Rejection